-CARDIOVASCULAR DISEASE (CVD), often used interchangeably with heart disease, generally refers to conditions that involve narrowed or blocked blood vessels that can such as those that affect the heart's muscle, valves or rhythm, also are considered forms of heart disease.
+CARDIOVASCULAR DISEASE (CVD), often used interchangeably with heart disease. generally refers to conditions that involve narrowed or blocked blood vessels that can lead to a heart attack, chest pain or stroke.
+Other heart conditions, such as those that affect the heart's muscle, valves or rhythm, also are considered forms of heart disease.